trackpac-ltd/docs.trackpac.io/docs/device-guides/sensecap-t1000.md

 ## Activate your device

 To Activate your SenseCAP T1000, simply hold down the button until the T1000 chimes that its awake.

 ---

-## Monitor your device

-Once a GPS lock has been found on your device, it'll start checking in.

-The tabs update every 30 seconds when moving, and every 3 hours when static.
-If you ever want to take a reading, you can quickly press the button to initiate an uplink.

----